 Thermal performance (e.g. heat transport capability, start-up behaviour, heat transfer coefficients)

 In this context the number of TPHTE units to be produced for the qualification program are evaluated and selected by the supplier.
-There are no general applicable sources, which specify the minimum of units to be used to undergo identical qualification testing in order to arrive at a successful qualified product.
-The question to be answered for each TPHTE configuration is: How many identical units need to be built and tested in order to verify that production processes provide reproducible performance results.
+There are no general applicable sources, which specify the minimum of units to be used to undergo identical qualification testing in order to achieve a successful qualified product.
+The question to be answered for each TPHTE configuration is: how many identical units need to be built and tested in order to validate the production process.

 The following are possible selection criteria: